This slow cooker fiesta chicken recipe is made with cream cheese, salsa, black beans, corn, and cream cheese.

 - Place chicken in the bottom of your crock pot.

-- Layer with corn, black beans, salsa, and spices, giving a small stir to combine.
+- Layer with ranch dip mix, corn, black beans, and salsa, giving a small stir to combine.

 - Set your slow cooker on low for 5 to 6 hours or high for 3 to 4 hours.